 The real-time visual enhancement and alert information are overlaid on the transparent glasses.
 The visual enhancement module can be expanded to highlight details for macular degeneration and low contrast sensitivity people.
 The assistive technology also includes speech recognition interface, indoor navigation interface, and tactile feedback interface.
 The objective is to enable poor vision users to perform normal driving, to navigate inside public transportation facilities, to interact with autonomous or ride-sharing vehicles, to navigate to the destination and back.
 We believe that the proposed assistive technology would increase mobility for visually impaired people using vehicle services, or even retain their driver’s license after extended training and exams.
 The proposed technology can be used to improve the mobility to well-sighted people as well, for example, Smart City and Mobility systems where users can get information on-demand about urban traffic, first responders of emergency situations such as fire and flood, public transportation, and indoor localization and mapping.

-The pilot project includes four tasks: first, we will survey the state-of-the-art low vision rehabilitation technologies and training procedures.
-We will then design the interface between our super-reality glasses and the bioptic telescope spectacles (BTS) and other existing rehabilitation devices.
-We will explore the alternatives of BTS, including an onboard digital camera.
-Second, we will develop computer vision algorithms for enhancing contrast sensitivities with object detection of signs, lanes, pedestrians and vehicles with coded color edge enhancement, warning symbols, and audio signals.
-Third, we will design and implement the holographic overlay algorithm to align the highlighted information with actual objects on the screen.
-Finally, we will test the prototype at a low vision rehabilitation center with simulated mobility scenarios such as driving and walking.
+The tasks of the project include: first, survey of the state-of-the-art of low vision rehabilitation technologies and training procedures, the interface between our super-reality glasses and the bioptic telescope spectacles (BTS) and other existing rehabilitation devices.
+We explored the alternatives of BTS, including an on-board digital camera.
+Second, we developed computer vision algorithms for enhancing contrast sensitivities with object detection of signs, lanes, pedestrians and vehicles with coded color edge enhancement, warning symbols, and audio signals.
+Third, we designed and implemented the holographic overlay algorithm to align the highlighted information with actual objects on screen.

 1. Fact Sheet Blindness and Low Vision | National Federation of the Blind.
 [Accessed: 02-Jul-2017]; [Online].
 Available: https://nfb.org/fact-sheet-blindness-and-low-vision.